 From robots used in manufacturing to electronics used in biomedical equipment, Electronics Technicians keep our world running.

-If you’ve always been a person who loves to take things apart, see how they work, and then put them back together, this career could be a perfect fit for you.
+If you’ve always been a person who loves to take things apart, see how they work, and then put them back together, a career in Electronics Engineering could be a perfect fit for you.

 Our Electronics Engineering Technology program is hands-on, where you’ll use state-of-the-art equipment to learn how to test, maintain and repair electronic equipment and systems used in automation, pneumatics, robotics and more.
 Programmable logic controllers, control circuits, digital circuits … you’ll learn how to use them all!

 According to the Bureau of Labor Statistics, the field of Electronic Engineering is projected to grow by 7 percent through 2026.
-Your training at Western Technical College can prepare you for a variety of opportunities in a variety of industries.
+Your training in the Electronics Engineering Technology program at Western Technical College can prepare you for a variety of opportunities in a variety of industries.

 ROBOTS FOR THE REAL WORLD